Welcome to St. John’s Episcopal Church of Tappahannock, VA

 Currently, St. John’s is a small, active, and involved parish drawn together by our love of God and our desire to serve Christ in the world.
 Our church is composed of members and guests from Tappahannock, Essex County, and surrounding areas.

-Sunday services are held each week at 8:00 am, Holy Communion, and 10:30 am, Holy Communion with music.
-Coffee hour, following the 10:30 am service, provides refreshments and an opportunity for fellowship.
+Sunday services are held each week at 9:30 a.m. with Holy Communion and music.
+Coffee hour, following the service, provides refreshments and an opportunity for fellowship.

 The mission of St. John’s is to grow in the knowledge and love of God and his Son, Jesus Christ our Lord; to worship, study, and pray together; to support and love one another as brothers and sisters in Christ; and by our words and actions to demonstrate God’s love for the world in Christ.